-The use of chemical dispersants is allowed in France, since dispersants are considered one of the response options to oil spills at sea.
+The use of dispersants is allowed in France, since dispersants are considered one of the response options to oil spills at sea.
 There exists no preferential oil spill response option and dispersants are used when appropriate.
-No prior official authorisation is required for the use of dispersants, since maps have been drawn defining offshore areas where dispersants can be used without major risk; more specifically, the use of dispersants along the French coast is the subject of three geographical limits which have been defined for three oil release scenarios: 10, 100 and 1000 tons of oil to be treated.
+No prior official authorisation is required for the use of dispersants, since maps have been drawn defining offshore areas where dispersants can be used without major risk; more specifically, the use of dispersants along the French coast is the subject of three geographical limits which have been defined for three oil release scenarios: 10, 100 and 1 000 tons of oil to be treated.

-The Maritime Préfet, who is responsible for the response at sea during incidents decides in each case whether or not to use dispersants.
+The Maritime Préfet, who is responsible for the response at sea during incidents, decides in each case whether or not to use dispersants.
 The appropriateness of the dispersant use depends on the characteristics of the pollutant and the location of the spill, in relation to the three geographical limits which have been calculated for set quantities of oil, as described above.

 These limits have been defined so as the larger the amount of oil to be dispersed, the greater the distance from the coast required, in order to ensure that the water depth is sufficient for the dilution of dispersed oil below harmful levels.
 Beyond these limits, the use of dispersants can be contemplated without major risks to the marine environment.
 The use of dispersants is clearly described in France's National Contingency Plan.
-All three Plans dedicated to the Channel, the Atlantic Ocean and the Mediterranean Sea refer to specialised technical documents, such as the CEDRE Guidelines on dispersant use.
+All three Plans dedicated to the Channel, the Atlantic Ocean and the Mediterranean Sea refer to specialised technical documents, such as the Cedre Guidelines on dispersant use.
 No change in the national policy regarding dispersant usage is currently being considered.

 Standard dispersant testing and approval procedures exist in France.
 Tests measuring the effectiveness, determining the acute toxicity and assessing the biodegradability of the dispersants are performed.
-Effectiveness tests are performed by CEDRE, which uses the standard test method NF T 90 345, with selection criteria: E>=60%.
-Tests determining the intrinsic acute toxicity of the dispersant are performed by the marine biology laboratory in Concarneau, which depends on the MNHN (Musée National d'Histoire Naturelle).
-For the toxicity tests, the standard method NF T90 349 is used, with the following selection criteria: the dispersant toxicity must be at least ten times lower than the toxicity of a reference toxicant (Noramium

-DA50).
-Biodegradability tests are performed by INERIS (Institut National de l' Environnement Industriel et des Risques) and for the assessment of the dispersant's biodegradability the standard method NF T90 346 is used, with the following selection criteria: the biodegradability of the dispersant should be at least 50%.
-The approval procedure for dispersant products in France is designed by CEDRE (Centre for Documentation, Research and Experimentation on Accidental Water Pollution).
+Effectiveness tests are performed by Cedre, which uses the standard test method NF T 90-345, with selection criteria: E>=60%.
+Tests determining the intrinsic acute toxicity of the dispersant are performed according to the standard method NF T 90-348 with the following selection criteria: the dispersant toxicity must be at least ten times lower than the toxicity of a reference toxicant (Noramium DA50).
+Biodegradability tests are performed by INERIS (Institut National de l'Environnement Industriel et des Risques) and for the assessment of the dispersant's biodegradability the standard method NF T 90-346 is used, with the following selection criteria: the biodegradability of the dispersant should be at least 50%.
+The approval procedure for dispersant products in France is designed by Cedre (Centre for Documentation, Research and Experimentation on Accidental Water Pollution).